MattDeDuck/ToggleControls/README.md

 # Toggle Controls
 Toggle Controls is a mod made with BepInEx for use with the Potion Craft: Alchemist Simulator game.
 It gives you the ability to use a toggle key to stir your cauldron, grind your ingredient and use your ladle!

-Now updated to work with the Potion Craft: Aclhemist Simulator v1.0.2.1
+Works Potion Craft: Alchemist Simulator v1.0.2.1

 ### BepInEx
 - Download the latest BepInEx 5 release from [here](https://github.com/BepInEx/BepInEx/releases)